 In the following, we seek to develop a method to estimate effective sample size during parameter estimation.
 Ideally, this would involve estimating a new parameter which governs the ratio of input and effective sample size.
 Uncertainty in this parameter could then be estimated using conventional methods (Magnusson et al., 2013), and its uncertainty could be propagated and evaluated during stock projections.
-For this purpose, we propose using a Dirichlet-multinomial distribution as the likelihood function of compositional data in an integrated assessment model.
-We show that this distribution involves estimating a new parameter, and can be parameterized such that it estimates an approximately linear relationship between input and effective sample size.
-We incorporate this new distribution into the Stock Synthesis stock assessment software, which is widely used in the United States and internationally (Methot and Wetzel, 2013), when fitting to marginal and conditional length or age composition data.
-We then use a case study and simulation experiment to show that the Dirichlet-multinomial likelihood function provides estimates of effective sample size that are similar to the McAllister-Ianelli method, but without requiring iterative re-running of the assessment model.
+For this purpose, we propose using a Dirichlet-multinomial (DM) distribution as the likelihood function of compositional data in an integrated assessment model.
+Using the DM distribution involves estimating a new parameter, and can be parameterized such that it estimates an approximately linear relationship between input and effective sample size.
+We incorporate this new distribution into the Stock Synthesis (SS) stock assessment software, which is widely used in the United States (US) and internationally (Methot and Wetzel, 2013), when fitting to marginal and conditional length or age composition data.
+We then use a case study and simulation experiment to show that the DM likelihood function provides estimates of effective sample size that are similar to iterative reweighting methods, but without requiring re-running the assessment model.

 Methods